viral32111/TwitchBot/README.md

 This is my Twitch integration and chat bot, primarily made for [Rawreltv](https://www.twitch.tv/rawreltv).

-Currently it is only able to manage user access tokens, connect to Twitch chat, request capabilities, and authenticate as the bot user.
-I am slowly working on implementing each part of the underlying protocol before working on any major features.

 ## Running

 The recommended way to run this bot is by using the [Docker image](https://github.com/users/viral32111/packages/container/package/twitchbot).
 This image is automatically updated every time a commit is pushed.